DeepikaAlapati/assignment2-Alapati/README.md

 The airport that is closest to the museum is Boston Logan international airport.

 #### Directions,
-Get on MA-1A S from Airport Rd - Arrival Level
+1.Get on MA-1A S from Airport Rd - Arrival Level

-Continue on MA-1A S. Take Storrow Dr to Charlesgate.
+2.Continue on MA-1A S. Take Storrow Dr to Charlesgate.
 Take the exit toward Fenway from

-Continue on Charlesgate.
+3.Continue on Charlesgate.
 Take Fenway and Hemenway St to Huntington Ave

+#### Places around museum

+* Fenway Park.
+* Freedom Trail.
+* Museum of Fine Arts.
+* Boston Tea Party Ships & Museum.
+* North End.
+* Boston Harbor Islands State Park.